 Coconut oil could help you grow your hair longer by:

-- Moisturizing your hair and reducing breakage
+- moisturizing your hair and reducing breakage

-- Protecting your hair from protein loss and damage when wet
+- protecting your hair from protein loss and damage when wet

-- Protecting your hair from environmental damage like wind, sun and smoke
+- protecting your hair from environmental damage like wind, sun, and smoke

-Bottom Line: Coconut oil reduces damage to your hair caused by day-to-day wear and tear.
+Coconut oil reduces damage to your hair caused by day-to-day wear and tear.
 Using coconut oil in your hair care routine could help you grow longer, healthier hair.